 Avoid the Rush

-It is also important to abstain from various sources of caffeine and energy drinks before a life insurance exam, because these can raise your blood pressure.
-It’s a good idea to try and avoid as much caffeine as possible on the day of your medical exam, don’t worry, you can have as much coffee as you want after.
+It is also important to abstain from various sources of caffeine and energy drinks before a life insurance exam because these can raise your blood pressure.
+It’s a good idea to try and avoid as much caffeine as possible on the day of your medical exam.
+Don’t worry; you can have as much coffee as you want afterward.

 The biggest obstacle to attaining your lower blood pressure life insurance test is that just being in a doctor’s office is enough of a stressor for most of us.
 There’s nothing more agitating and worrisome than spending time in a medical facility, especially if you know for sure that what happens there has the potential to affect your future health and cost you tons of money.

 Stress has a huge impact on blood pressure, so it’s important to be as calm as possible and find ways to distract yourself from your true purpose.
 Simply moving around too much can also raise your blood pressure, so try to avoid nervous pacing!

 One surefire way to relax yourself is through deep breathing exercises and meditation.
 If you can regulate your exhalations, you will also slow down your heart rate and, thus, your blood pressure rate.

 There are studies that show that your blood pressure will be highest in the early afternoon, so if you can, schedule your appointment for the morning or late afternoon.
 It also helps to request that the doctor take two readings and average them instead of just one.
 The first reading is bound to be higher just from the stress involved, and then you relax a bit once your body remembers that blood pressure cuffs aren’t actually invasive!